KxSystems/embedPy/README.md

 ### Generators

-Generators allow us to produce objects that we can iterate over (e.g. in a for-loop) to produce sequences of values.
+Generators are objects that we can iterate over (e.g. in a for-loop) to produce sequences of values.
+EmbedPy allows us to produce generators for use in Python functions and statements where they are required.

 To create a generator in embedPy, we must